Megan Lee (footballer)

-Megan Frances Lee (born 7 February 1995) is a New Zealand footballer who plays for NRFL Women's Premiership side Western Springs.
+Megan Frances Lee (born 7 February 1995) is a New Zealand footballer who plays as a forward for NRFL Women's Premiership side Western Springs.
 She has represented New Zealand at senior and age group level.

 Personal life

 As of 2023, Lee works as New Zealand Football's performance and prevention officer.

 College career

 Between 2013 and 2016, Lee attended Louisiana State University studying kinesiology with a concentration in fitness studies.
 She made 72 appearances for them, scoring 3 goals.

 Club career

 Lee played for Lynn-Avon United between 2010 and 2012, scoring 34 goals in all competitions.
 Lee then moved to Forrest Hill Milford United for two seasons, scoring 24 goals. in 2015, Lee scored 5 goals for Norwest United.

 Lee signed for West Coast Rangers for the 2022 season.
 In 2023, Lee was named in the Western Springs National League side, that won the Kate Sheppard Cup.

 International career

 Lee was called up to the New Zealand women's national football team in June 2013 for friendlies against Australia and Japan.
 She didn't make her debut until 30 October 2013 in a 1–1 draw against the United States.